Alterlapsus/Alterlapsus/README.md

 About me:

-- ⚡  I’m currently learning:
+  ⚡  I’m currently learning:
-- HTML - CSS BOOTSTRAP, JAVASCRIPT, PHP, SQL, GIT
+- HTML - CSS - BOOTSTRAP - JAVASCRIPT - PHP, SQL, GIT
 - 👯 Teamwork
 - 💬 Ask me about the technologies I handle
 - 📫 How to contact me: by linkedin or twitter